The most popular Desert Rose (Adenium obesum) is a perennial succulent tree native to the sub-Saharan parts of the Arabian Peninsula and Africa.

 How Do You Repot A Desert Rose Plant?

-Once you have the root ball free, simply set it into a new container, the next size up and fill around it with a good quality cactus mix or other sharply draining soil mixture.
+Once you have the root ball free, set it into a new container, the next size up, and fill around it with a good quality cactus mix or other sharply draining soil mixture.

 When Do You Repot Desert Rose?

-When you do this, the plants’ roots will have plenty of time to grow and establish through the spring and summer before their dormancy in the winter.
+When you do this, the plant’s roots will have plenty of time to grow and establish through the spring and summer before their dormancy in the winter.